On the relation of special linear algebraic cobordism to Witt groups: Special linear and symplectic orientations.

 \section{Special linear and symplectic orientations.}

-In this section we briefly recall the definitions of different types of orientations, a detailed exposition could be found in \cite{PW1,PW2}.
-For the sake of uniformity mostly the case of a representable ring cohomology theory is treated.
-Fix for this section a commutative monoid $A\in\SH(k)$ representing a ring cohomology theory $A^{*,*}(-)$.
+In this section we briefly recall the definitions of different types of orientations.
+A detailed exposition can be found in \cite{PW1,PW2}.
+Mostly for the case of uniformity, only the case of a representable cohomology theory is treated.
+Fix for this section a commutative ring $T$-spectrum $A\in\SH(k)$ representing a ring cohomology theory $A^{[\star]}_{\hphantom{[}*}(-)$.